permitio/permit-prisma/README.md

 - **Supported Prisma Operations**: This extension works with Prisma Client queries.
 It uses Prisma’s `$extends` API under the hood to wrap query execution.
 It should support `.findUnique`, `.findMany`, `.create`, `.update`, `.delete`, and any other relevant methods.
 For aggregated queries or raw SQL, you will need to manually enforce permissions (the extension cannot intercept raw queries).

 - **Resources and Actions Setup**: Remember to configure your resources and actions in Permit.io to match your usage.
 The extension does not create resource types or define what “read”/“update” means – that’s up to your Permit.io configuration.
-For instance, if you use `prisma.check('publish', 'Post')`, ensure “publish” is an action on the “post” resource in your Permit setup, otherwise the check will always return false.
+For instance, if you use `prisma.$permit.check('publish', 'Post')`, ensure “publish” is an action on the “post” resource in your Permit setup, otherwise the check will always return false.

 - **References**: For more on Permit.io’s Node.js SDK and its capabilities (which this extension leverages), see the [Permit.io Node.js SDK docs](https://github.com/permitio/permit-node) and the [`permit.check()` API reference](https://docs.permit.io).
 Understanding how Permit handles policy decisions will help you design your authorization logic effectively.